stevenmchaves/hash-test/README.md

 ## Test Cases Covered in Test Automation

+### PasswordPortTest
-* Application only answers on the PORT specified in the PORT environment
+* Application only answers on the PORT specified in the PORT environment (See `testInvalidPort`)

 ### Concurrency
 * Validated that simultaneousl requests can be made meaning that multiconnections can be made.
 This can be seen in the execution of the `concurrency.xml` TestNG.xml file <br>
   The execution runs to test run concurrently in 5 threads.
-See `org.chaves.steven.PasswordConcurrencyTest` for further information.
+(Runs `testTwoCallsA` and `testTwoCallsB` conccurently) <br> See `org.chaves.steven.PasswordConcurrencyTest` for further information.

 #### Execute concurrency tests
 1. Start the server up first.
 1. `mvn test -P concurrency-test`

 ### Shutdown
 The test cases/validation points below are validated by running the `shutdown.xml` TestNG file.
 This file runs test methods concurrently which allows the validates of the pending request validations to occur.
 See  `org.chaves.steven.PasswordShutdownTest` for further information.
 * Found that there are occurences on shutdown that the `port` is left open
-* Validated that In-flight requests are completed
+* Validated that In-flight requests are completed (see `testMultipleCalls`)
 * Validated that rejects for new requests are done.
-Was not able to validated
+Was not able to validated (see `testMultipleCalls` and `testShutdown`)
-* Validated that any additional while shutdown is is pending or completed results in `Connection refused`
+* Validated that any additional while shutdown is is pending or completed results in `Connection refused` (see `testMultipleCalls` and `testShutdown`)

 #### Execute shutdown tests
 1. Start the server up first.